 Planning dessert for a party can feel simple — until you start doing the math.
-Suddenly you’re asking yourself: How many dessert bars per person do I actually need?
-Too few and you run out.
-Too many and you’re staring at leftovers for a week.
+Too few bars and you run out.
+Too many and you're staring at leftovers for a week.
+Here's the short version: plan on 1.5 dessert bars per person for most gatherings, and adjust from there based on what else you're serving.

 Jump to:

-- How Many Dessert Bars Per Person?
+- Quick Answer: Dessert Bars Per Person

 - Dessert Bars Per Person Chart